lammps/lammps/doc/src/Build_extras.rst

 Before building LAMMPS with this package, you must first build PLUMED.
 PLUMED can be built as part of the LAMMPS build or installed separately from LAMMPS using the generic `plumed installation instructions <plumedinstall_>`_.
+The USER-PLUMED package has been tested to work with Plumed versions 2.4.x, 2.5.x, and 2.6.x and will error out, when trying to run calculations with a different version of the Plumed kernel.

 PLUMED can be linked into MD codes in three different modes: static,